buu-huu/bbb-gpioctl/README.md

 The package will be located under `target/armv7-unknown-linux-musleabihf/debian`.

+## Installation

-Install it on the BeagleBone Black with
+Install the Debian Package on the BeagleBone Black with

 ```console
 $ sudo dpkg -i <package-name>
 ```

+where `package-name` is the name of the previously built `.deb` file.
+Alternatively, you can install a pre-built release from this repository.

 ## GPIOs
 List all available GPIOs via